Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 > The whole frenzy phenomenon is, at bottom, a huge process of income redistribution in favor of those directly or indirectly involved in the casino, which funds the massive process of creative destruction in the economy.
 That regressive distribution generates a double vicious cycle: one is economic, expressed in the market; the other is social, expressed in political terms.
 Both get worse as the bubble increases.

-Of course, we cannot talk about the ICO bubble without talking about its dark side: the fraudsters, the pump and dumpers, the exit scammers.
+Of course, every bubble comes with its dark side as we've already explored: the fraudsters, the pump and dumpers, the exit scammers.

 > That permissive atmosphere generates an opacity that is highly convenient for corruption and for the flourishing of outright illegal activities...
 This is then a time for swindlers.

 The ICO bubble was simply a variation on the theme.
 The players and the tactics were different, but the human stories were the same.
-There were, as always, stories of overnight millionaires, flagrant scams, manifestos declaring a new technological order, levered debts and second mortgages that ended in catastrophe—all the usual roil and ruin of speculative manias.
+Like in the dot com bubble there were, as always, stories of overnight millionaires, flagrant scams, manifestos declaring a new technological order, levered debts and second mortgages that ended in catastrophe—all the usual roil and ruin of speculative manias.

 ![Installation phase](https://i.imgur.com/7bBzPss.png)